kendarorg/HttpAnsweringMachine/docs/plugins/java/jfilters.md

 * hostAddress: the exact address (or * for any)
 * hostPattern: the Java regex for the host
-* priority: the priority between the other filters
+* priority: the priority between the other filters.
+Default is 100.
+The record/replay has a priority of 200.
+The higher the first
 * name: a name for the filter
 * blocking: true/false.
 When blocking the filter result will be sent directly to the output, when false all the subsequent filters will be executed